mindee/doctr/README.md

 json_output = result[0].export()
 ```

+For an exhaustive list of pretrained models available, please refer to the [documentation](https://mindee.github.io/doctr/models.html).

 ### Docker container

 If you are to deploy containerized environments, you can use the provided Dockerfile to build a docker image: